- LP Corner: Private Equity Fund Performance – An Overview

 - Evaluating a fund’s performance early in its life is difficult.
 During the first 3-5 years of a fund’s life, evaluating performance using standard metrics (IRR, multiples, PME) is hard.
 This is because of the J-Curve.
 In my experience, it isn’t until around years 7 to 8 that a fund has really matured to a point that the performance can be useful.
 Before that time, comparative metrics (quartile analysis) can help somewhat, but a close examination of the performance of the underlying portfolio is required.

 - Cash (in the form of DPI) is king!
-To me, DPI is the second-most important measure behind IRR.
+To me, DPI is a very important and useful performance measure.
 DPI indicates what proportion of the paid-in-capital has been returned to the LPs.
 This is the cash-on-cash return.
 Cash is king – at the end of the fund’s life DPI will equal TVPI, as all of the fund’s investments will have been liquidated and distributed to the LPs.
 Earlier in a fund’s life, DPI indicates how much cash has been returned to the LPs.
 I want to see top-quartile TVPI and top-quartile DPI.
 If DPI is low, it means most of the TVPI value is in residual value, and residual value is squishy!

 - RVPI is squishy.
 Residual value is the estimated value of the fund and its remaining investments.
 The value of the fund’s investments is made each quarter by the GP, and valuation is subjective.
 There’s a lot of leeway for a GP to assign a value to an investment.
 For example, consider two funds that invest in the same financing, and a year later one GP is bullish on the company and the other GP is bearish on the company.
 The bullish GP might assign a value to the company that is greater than the value assigned by the bearish GP.
 I see this regularly.
 RVPI is expected to be high early in a fund’s life, but is expected to decline as distributions are paid to LPs and the portfolio matures later in the fund’s life.